penborter/stretch/README.md

 ## Usage

-### Two-colour system
+### Two-colour System

 Two colour variables can be used to set all the colours for the theme:

+- `$dark`
 - `$light`
-- `$dark`

 Variations of these two colours are then derived and used throughout the site.
-It is recommended that you choose a pair of colours with a high contrast; at the very least you'll want to be able to read the `$light`-coloured text on a `$dark`-coloured background, and vice-versa.
+It is recommended that you choose a pair of colours with a high contrast; at the very least you'll want to be able to read the `$dark`-coloured text on a `$light`-coloured background.

 [Here](https://randoma11y.com/) is a suggested resource for generating two-colour pairs.

+### Theme Switch / Dark-Light mode

+The theme includes a JS-based theme switch button based on the two theme colours `$dark` and `$light`.

+Basically the colours are swapped throughout when the button is clicked, with some minor exceptions that can be found in the [layout.scss], under the `[data-theme="dark"]` styles.
+The two colour system will still work if the theme switch button isn't included.

 ### List.html